 are the free-particle and Bogoliubov energy spectrum, respectively.
 For small but finite values of $\gamma$, the upper branch $\omega_+(k)$ remains very close to the Bogoliubov energy spectrum \cite{lieb63:2}, and non-zero values of the DSF are located near this branch thus emulating the $\delta$-function behaviour of the DSF \cite{brand05,cherny06}.
 The sound velocity in the Bogoliubov regime is equal to $\sqrt{n g_{\text{B}}/m}$.

 Integration of the dynamic structure factor over the lines indicated in Fig.~\ref{fig:dsf} yields the frictional force in accordance with Eq.~(\ref{dfrand}).
-Thus, we have three parameters governing the drag force: the potential velocity, the interaction strength, and the correlation length.
-The results are shown in Fig.~\ref{fig:dfrandom}.
+The control parameters governing the drag force are the potential velocity, the interaction strength, and the correlation length.
+The results are depicted in Fig.~\ref{fig:dfrandom}.
 The ABACUS data are obtained for $N=300$ particles at $\gamma=0.25$, $N=200$ ($\gamma=1$), and $N=150$ ($\gamma=5;10;20$).

 The interpolation formula works well at subsonic and supersonic velocities, but is slightly worse in the vicinity of sound velocity.
 In contrast, due to incomplete saturation of the sum rule at high momentum, the ABACUS overrates the values of the force at sufficiently large velocities.
 At small $\gamma$ (Bogoliubov regime), in order to compute the force at sufficiently large velocities we must significantly increase the number of particles in the ABACUS calculations, but this is not needed since this region is extremely well described by the interpolation formula.